BECOMING ANTI-RACIST TOGETHER

 - Daddy Changed the World (George Floyd’s daughter Gianna’s perspective)

-- Read THIS thread about a black man who has been in prison for the past 38 years for stealing $9 in 1982.
+- Read THIS criminal justice thread about a black man who has been in prison for the past 38 years for stealing $9 in 1982.
 You can sign a petition for this cause HERE.

 - This video of white people asking for forgiveness will melt your heart.
 Is it dusty in here to anyone else?

-- This Google Doc is a one stop shop for tons of anti-racist resources for White people.
+- This Google Doc is a one stop shop for tons of anti-racist and anti-white supremacy resources for White people.

 - Local to Birmingham?
 Support your local Black-owned businesses here: